yahya94812/Computer-Networks/Basics.md

 # Computer Networking Fundamentals

+## TCP(Transmission Control Protocol)
+* It consists of four layers: Network Interface, Internet, Transport, and Application.)
 ## 1. Localhost & Loopback Address

 **Localhost** is a special hostname that refers to your own computer, making requests to itself.